david-fried/Identifying-Vacation-Spots/README.md

 ## General Overview

 Using WeatherPy.ipynb, extracted data from Open Weather Map API and used Pandas to create a CSV file of weather data for over 600 cities.
 Analyzed the influence of latitude on weather using regression; visualized results with Matplotlib.
-Using VacationPy.ipynb, created a heatmap visualizing differences in humidity between cities; overlayed the map with hotel names for locations experiencing great weather.
+Using VacationPy.ipynb, created a heatmap visualizing differences in humidity between cities; overlayed the map with hotels in locations experiencing great weather.

 ### WeatherPy.ipynb